owenthereal/blog/posts/go/_posts/2013-11-27-writing-build-tasks-in-go-with-gotask.markdown

 ###### Task Scaffolding

-`gotask` is able to generate a task scaffolding to quickly get you started for writing build tasks with the `--generate` or `-g` flag.
+`gotask` is able to generate a task scaffolding to quickly get you started for writing build tasks by using the `--generate` or `-g` flag.
 The generated task is named as `pkg_task.go` where `pkg` is the name of the package that `gotask` is run:

 {% highlight text %}